IgnacioTejeraPicossi/learning-with-ai/README.md

 **How to customize or extend:**
 - Add more Shoelace components (dialogs, alerts, inputs) as needed
-- Change themes or use Shoelace’s utility classes for layout tweaks
+- Change themes or use Shoelace's utility classes for layout tweaks
 - See [Shoelace documentation](https://shoelace.style/components/overview/) for more options

 ---

 ## Saved Micro-lessons

-All micro-lessons generated by the user are automatically saved to the MongoDB database.
+All micro-lessons generated by the user are automatically saved to the MongoDB database with user-specific associations.
 You can view your entire history of generated micro-lessons in the **Saved Micro-lessons** section at the bottom of the app.
 This allows you to revisit, review, and reuse any lesson at any time.

 **Features of the Saved Micro-lessons section:**
+- **User-specific**: Only shows lessons created by the logged-in user
 - **Filter:** Instantly filter lessons by topic as you type.
 - **Expand/Compress:** Toggle each lesson to show only the topic or the full lesson content.
 - **Edit:** Edit the topic and content of any lesson inline and save changes to the database.
 - **Delete:** Remove any lesson from your history with a single click.
+- **Secure:** Users can only access and modify their own lessons.
-- Lessons are stored with their topic and full content.
+- Lessons are stored with their topic, full content, user ID, and creation timestamp.
 - The list is always up to date and loads automatically.
 - This feature demonstrates persistent storage, retrieval, and management in a real-world AI learning app.